narirou/gulp-develop-server/Readme.md

 ###server()

-Stream server restart function.
+Create a `Transform` stream and restart the server.
 caution: If many files send to this stream, the server try to restart many times.

 ###server.kill( [signal, callback] )

-sending kill signal to the server process.
+Send kill signal to the server process.
 **signal {String}**
 **callback( error )**

 ###server.reset( [signal, callback] )

-sending kill signal to the server process and reset the options to default.
+Send kill signal to the server process and reset the options to default.
 **signal {String}**
 **callback( error )**